 If you’re in the IRD system as earning self-employed income, you’ll be sent an IR3 form in early April.
 Even if you worked a one-off job and that client pays you using Schedular Payments (and deducts Withholding Tax), then this instantly obligates you to file an IR3 at the end of tax year.

-You’ll have until July 7th to complete and send in your IR3 (unless you have a tax agent or special dispensation, in which case you’ll have until 31st of March the following year).
+You’ll have until 7 July to complete and send in your IR3 (unless you have a tax agent or special dispensation, in which case you’ll have until 31 March the following year).

 So What Tax Forms Do I Need to Complete?